Shine a Little Love: B-side

 "Jungle" is a song written by Jeff Lynne which first appeared as an album track from the 1977 album Out of the Blue.
 According to the band members' opinions, recording Jungle was a lot of fun owing to the various types of sound effects, the upbeat tune, and the jungle animal noises provided by Lynne, Bev Bevan, and Kelly Groucutt.
 Like most songs from the LP, the song starts with a fade in sequence by Tandy then continues in a different tune.

 Lovefreekz version

 English electronic music producer Mark Hadfield, under the alias of Lovefreekz, sampled the chorus lyric for his version of the song, "Shine".
-This cover was a commercial success in the United Kingdom, debuting and peaking at no. 6 on the UK Singles Chart in January 2005, matching the peak of the original version.
-It additionally charted within the top 50 in Australia, Flanders, and Ireland.
-In the United States, it reached no. 22 on the Billboard Hot Dance Radio Airplay chart.
+This version was a commercial success in the United Kingdom, debuting and peaking at No. 6 on the UK Singles Chart in January 2005, matching the peak of the original version.
+It additionally charted within the top 50 in Australia, Belgium (Flanders), and Ireland.
+In the United States, it reached No. 22 on the Billboard Hot Dance Radio Airplay chart.